 You make monthly payments while the builder starts on your project.

-If you read closely you will find the interest rates, overages, material costs increases, payments due-by and ramifications if your payment is not made on time or if you refuse to pay for material costs increases.
+If you read closely, you will find the interest rates, overages, material costs increase, payments due-by and ramifications if your payment is not made on time or if you refuse to pay for material costs increases.

 In our case, we had $1,200,000.00 worth of project which was the base build price.

 The Contractor Builder / Investor required collateral in the amount of $1,350,000.00 and a lien on the building project.
 The $1.2 million project was the cost to build, and the retail value was just over $2.7 million.

 The contractor's proposal showed if we missed a payment by one day the contractor could stop building and take possession of the project.

 The contractor's proposal also showed that he would select all vendors, and if material costs increased, we would have to pay, or the contract becomes null and void.

 Basically, this contractor builder / investor had control over the lien and the construction.